mychiffonn/website/src/content/about.md

-I research and develop interdisciplinary approaches to make **human knowledge work and learning more inclusive, collaborative, and trustworthy** through **human-AI systems**:
+I am interested in researching **human–AI systems** that **reshape how people access, trust, and collaborate around _knowledge_**.

-- Diversity & Inclusivity: Low-resource, multilingual, and multicultural adaptation, and enriched AI interfaces beyond turn-based chatbot
+- Inclusivity: building systems that adapt across languages, cultures, and modalities.
-- Human-AI Collaboration: Human-AI teaming, co-creation and attribution frameworks
+- Safety: caliberating reliability and trust through AI Alignment, knowledge editing and unlearning, and memory mechanisms
-- Safety: Human-AI bi-alignment (including AI Alignment), knowledge editing and unlearning, interpretable knowledge reasoning mechanisms
+- Collaboration: Human-AI bidrectional alignment, collaborative reasoning and error correction

 Knowledge can be broadly defined, and so I care about many ways of accessing and producing knowledge.
-In the long term, I envision a personalized, self-evolving knowledge system externalized from human brain, but collaborate and augment human knowledge and reasoning capabilities.
+In the long term, I envision a **personalized, external knowledge system that co-evolve with humans and society** as we forget, re-prioritize, and integrate new knowlege over time

 I graduated in May 2025 from [Minerva University](https://minerva.edu/) studying Machine Learning & Statistics, while living and engaging civically in 6 cities 🇺🇸🇰🇷🇹🇼🇮🇳🇦🇷🇩🇪 as part of its global